Ken Lewis (songwriter)

 Kenneth Alan James Hawker (3 December 1940 – 2 August 2015) known as Ken Lewis, was an English singer, songwriter and record producer.
 He is considered one of the more successful songwriters of the 1960s as a result of his collaborations with John Carter.
 His biggest success was "Can't You Hear My Heartbeat", which was a 1965 US number 2 hit single for Herman's Hermits.

 Life and career

+Early life

-Lewis was born in Small Heath, Birmingham, England.
-While still at elementary school, Lewis met his future songwriting partner John Shakespeare.
+Kenneth Alan James Hawker was born in Small Heath, Birmingham, England.
+While still at primary school, Lewis met his future songwriting partner John Shakespeare.
 They formed a skiffle band in the 1950s called LVI, when they began writing songs together.
 In 1960 the duo went to London, and presented themselves under their songwriting pseudonyms John Carter and Ken Lewis.
 Terry Kennedy became their manager and convinced them to start their own band as an outlet for their songs.